Airshiphacker/OSM-Australia/SETUP.md

 # OpenStreetMap Tile Server (Docker, Ubuntu)

 This guide provides a walkthrough for deploying an OpenStreetMap (OSM) tile server using Docker on Ubuntu.
-It has been updated to ensure full dataset imports and proper style handling, validated on a Linux VM using Australia OSM data.
+It has been updated to ensure full dataset imports, proper style handling, and optional automatic updates, validated on a Linux VM using Australia OSM data.

 ---